Autism and Behavioural Science Graduate Certificate

 Students who are currently in progress should contact the Program Manager regarding a strategy for completion.

-The diploma will be awarded to students who successfully complete the Program of Study as listed for dayschool.
+The certificate will be awarded to students who successfully complete the Program of Study as listed for dayschool.

 When you are ready to register in the field placement(s), please send your registration form to Shelley Kitchen at 905-575-2381 for approval.